 - Second and third years – 30 minutes per day

 - Fourth year – 40 minutes per day

-Due to copyright reasons, music cannot be photocopied for students therefore music books and sheet music must be purchased.
+Due to copyright reasons, music cannot be photocopied for students.
+Music books and sheet music are to be purchased by the student or their family.
 A number of music retailers offer a delivery service to home or school with a credit card payment.
-These suppliers include:
+These supplies include:

 The school has some instruments available for hire at a reasonable rate.
 Hire from a third party can be arranged through the music department when required.

 Students are able to join the instrumental ensembles within the school once the basics of the instrument have been mastered.
-Kincoppal – Rose Bay has an inclusive philosophy towards ensemble membership, and students are encouraged to join the large and small ensembles at junior and senior school level as soon as possible.
+Kincoppal-Rose By has an inclusive philosophy towards ensemble membership and students are encouraged to join the large and small ensembles at junior and senior school levels as soon as possible.
 Individual instrumental teachers may present ‘Studio Concerts’ for family and friends to enjoy.